PrashantJha183/Taaza-Khabar/README.md

 <ol>
 <li>To run the project, you'll need to have Node.js installed on your machine.</li>
-<li>Download Project Source Code from here.o execute the code, run the command npm run both in the terminal.</li>
+<li>Download Project Source Code from here to execute the code, run the command npm run both in the terminal.</li>
 <li>o execute the code, run the command npm run both in the terminal.</li>
 </ol>